Common Mistakes Made in Hand Embroidery

 1. A bad posture and poor lighting

 As a beginner, we tend to plonk ourselves wherever we feel and start stitching, hunching our backs forward.
 I have done it too.
 It won’t be long before you find yourself with an aching back, neck, or hands.
 Poor lighting can give you a headache.
 Choose a comfortable place to sit where you can rest your back and neck.
-It will be great if you can rest your working arm too.
+It would be great if you could rest your working arm too.
 Sit at a place where you have ample daylight.
-If you are using a lamp while stitching, make sure it gives enough light to easily see the details.
+If you use a lamp while stitching, ensure it gives enough light to see the details easily.

 2. Compromising on good quality material

 Hand embroidery is a very affordable hobby.
 Standard materials can be purchased without shelling out much.
-It might seem a perfect idea to buy cheap threads, needles, and hoop as a beginner.
-You might be compromising on the quality, and unfortunately, these materials need not justify the effort you would put in to stitch.
-An inferior quality thread can bleed and look unattractive.
-A bad quality needle can damage your fabric.
-A poor quality hoop can ruin your fabric or not even serve its purpose well.
+It might seem a perfect idea to buy cheap threads, needles, and hoops as a beginner.
+You might be compromising on the quality, and unfortunately, these materials need not justify the effort you would put into stitch.
+An inferior-quality thread can bleed and look unattractive.
+A bad-quality needle can damage your fabric.
+A poor-quality hoop can ruin your fabric or not even serve its purpose well.
 This does not mean that you splurge in costly and unnecessary materials.
 Start with the essential tools—threads( stranded cotton), fabric, hoops, and needles.

 3. Not using the right transferring tools

 Use washable or soluble pens over your fabric.
-If they are not available, just use a pencil.
+If they are not available, use a pencil.
 Avoid regular pens and permanent markers.
 A single wrong stroke can spoil your pattern.
-Sometimes the traces show through the stitches and can look bad.
+Sometimes, the traces show through the stitches and can look bad.

-Some fabrics have the tendency to shrink or change upon the first wash, like particular cotton fabric.
+Some fabrics, particularly cotton fabric, tend to shrink or change upon the first wash.
 Always soak and wash such fabric before you start the project.
 Now, if the embroidery is for framing purposes, I will not insist on it.

 5. Dirty hands